What's a tongue tie?

 2. Release Provider (usually a specially-trained Dentist or ENT)

-Many providers can do a release procedure, but it’s best to select a provider who has the necessary training and experience to assess and release the ties well & thoroughly.
+Many providers can & will do a release procedure, but it’s best to select a provider who has the best training and experience to properly assess and release the ties well & thoroughly.
 This is very important.
+(I've worked with many clients who have had incomplete releases done, only to need to go have them released again by a more experienced provider).

-I recommend asking potential providers how many releases they do per week or per month.
+I recommend asking around for word-of-mouth recommendations in your community, and asking any potential release providers how many releases they do per week or per month.
 If it is just a few per year, you may want to look elsewhere.
 Also ask whether they release “posterior ties”, and whether recommend any “aftercare exercises”.
-If they say no to either, or don’t have a clear answer, it’s likely they’re not knowledgeable about the whole process.
+If they say no to either, seem confused by the question or don’t have a clear answer, they're probably not particularly knowledgeable about the whole process.

 3. Skilled bodyworker (e.g. chiropractor, craniosacral therapist, osteopath, physical therapist)